 Before choosing a controller, you should consider many factors such as build quality, especially if you’re looking for a beginner-friendly, portable model.
 A beginner will also need a controller that features an intuitive user interface and controls.
 For most DJs in search of a new controller, the software will be the most important factor.

-These setups will basically come with everything the DJ needs, including the software.
+These setups will basically come with everything the DJ needs.
 If you’re just starting out or you’re desperately in need of an upgrade, then this type of system can be a great way to go.
-While a controller equipped with plenty of buttons, knobs, and sliders allows you to run your software more fluidly, as we mentioned, the software is what really handles most of the work, including handling the filters, effects, and beat juggling.
+While a controller equipped with plenty of buttons, knobs, and sliders allows you to run your software more fluidly, as we mentioned, this is what really handles most of the work, including handling the filters, effects, and beat juggling.

-Some controllers are designed to work with a specific software program, while other controllers are much more versatile, allowing the user to pick and choose the software program that works the best for them.
+Some controllers are designed to work with specific software, while other controllers are much more versatile, allowing the user to pick and choose the software that works the best for them.
 These more versatile controllers are more expensive, but they tend to give the DJ more creative freedom.

 So, for some, when choosing a controller, another important consideration will be software compatibility.
-If you have a specific software platform in mind, then finding a controller that’s specifically designed for that particular program will be an excellent option since the controller will be tightly integrated into the program.
+If you have a specific platform in mind, then finding one that’s specifically designed for that particular program will be an excellent option since the controller will be tightly integrated into the program.

 However, the biggest downside to these types of controllers is the fact that they’re not compatible with other programs.
 If you need a controller that can work with a variety of software options, then you will need to search for software agnostic controllers that are MIDI compliant.